Moving back into Level 2 and 3 (Auckland only) means that we might not be able to see our loved ones face to face.

 You are not alone.
 Many New Zealand families speak about feeling lonely, worried and emotionally exhausted when supporting someone through alcohol and other drug issues.

 Identify people that can support you and talk with you about what you’re experiencing.
 You can call, message, or video call them if you can’t visit them.

 Check out these videos to hear how other New Zealand families got through this time: https://drughelp.org.nz/stories/24

-During Level 2, you may still be in the same house with less time apart than before the lockdown started.
+During Level 2 and 3, you may still be in the same house with less time apart than before the lockdown started.
 Try agreeing on expectations and boundaries, and setting a time to hear how everyone is going.

 Think about these things: